 The four-year program is designed and delivered as a collaboration between medical care professionals, basic scientists, and humanists, focusing on clinical reasoning and case-based learning.
 Nearly half of our classes are taught by practicing physicians and medical scientists.

-The program covers unique topics using teaching techniques including clinical case analysis, hands-on learning through simulation, and traditional lectures to explore a variety of topics including what it is to be a healthcare professional; medical ethics; professionalism; health care delivery to improve quality care; advanced anatomical, biochemical, neurological, and physiological science; pathology of disease; mechanisms of treatment; and integrative therapies.
+The program covers unique topics, including clinical case analysis, hands-on learning through simulation, and traditional interactive lectures that explore a variety of topics, including what it is to be a healthcare professional; medical ethics; professionalism; health/medical care delivery to improve quality care; advanced anatomical, biochemical, neurological, and physiological science; pathology of disease; mechanisms of treatment; and integrative therapies.

 You will choose one of the following emphases to complete your requirements for the BS-Medicine.

-Completion of the BS in Medicine prepares students who wish to pursue certain health care careers or who may wish to continue their education by pursuing graduate programs such as medical school*, physician assistant school, physical therapy doctoral programs, dental school, postgraduate clinical research programs, or other specialized professional programs in health care or health sciences.
+Completion of the BS in Medicine prepares students who wish to pursue specific healthcare careers or who may wish to continue their education by pursuing graduate programs such as medical school*, physician assistant school, physical therapy doctoral programs, dental school, postgraduate clinical research programs, or other specialized professional programs in health care or health sciences.

 While the BS in Medicine is excellent preparation for a career in health care or graduate education, it does not allow one to practice medicine, nor does it guarantee admission into medical school.

 For more information about the BS in Medicine, please email email@example.com